Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 (2) Let $A = \bigoplus_{g \in \Gamma} A_g$ be an algebra graded by an abelian group $\Gamma$ and such that for every $g \in \Gamma$, $\dim_\k(A_g) < \infty$.
 Let $\v$ be a valuation on $A$ and $\B$ a Khovanskii basis for $(A, \v)$ consisting of $\Gamma$-homogeneous elements.
 Then the subduction algorithm terminates for any $0 \neq f \in A$. \end{example}

 For the rest of this subsection we assume that $S(A, \v)$ is maximum well-ordered and hence the subduction algorithm for $(A, \v, \B)$ always terminates.

 It is a desirable situation to have a finite Khovanskii basis.
 Below we explain how to find a Khovanskii basis provided that we know such a basis exists (Algorithm \ref{algo-find-Khovanskii-basis}).
-The algorithm can be thought of as a variant of the Buchberger algorithm for finding a Gr\"obner basis for an ideal in a polynomial ring.

 Before we present the algorithm, we need some preparation.
 The next lemma and theorem give a necessary and sufficient condition for a set of algebra generators to be a Khovanskii basis.
 These are extensions of similar statements from \cite[Chapter 11]{St} to the setup of Khovanskii bases.